 - Grab two dumbbells that you can hold for 20 reps.

 - Place your box somewhere sturdy, where it won't wobble while you perform step-ups.

 - Using a full grip, hold your dumbbells in the suitcase position with your arms down by your sides.

 - Place one foot firmly on the box.
 Make sure your entire foot is planted — don't let your heel hang off.

 - Use your quads and glute muscles to step up onto the box.

 - Carefully lower yourself back down.

 Set a goal and pick lower-body exercises that will help you achieve it.
 If you want to build quad strength and size, for example, focus on moves that work your anterior chain.
-If you want a bigger booty, you'll need to get very familiar with posterior chain exercises.
+If you want stronger glutes, you'll need to get very familiar with posterior chain exercises.
 Perform fewer reps with more rest to improve strength and power and higher reps with less rest to build muscle mass and endurance, according to the American Council on Exercise.